-Come the final monster 66-kilometre time trial into Milan, Indurain was already clearly en route for victory.
-Overall, Indurain's victory by five minutes and 12 seconds on rival Chiappucci – whom he caught, despite being three minutes ahead, during the final time trial – hugely increased expectations in Spain concerning Indurain's chances of winning the Tour, too.
+Come the final monster 66km time trial into Milan, Indurain was already clearly en route to victory.
+Overall, Indurain's victory by five minutes and 12 seconds on rival Chiappucci – who he caught, despite the Italian starting three minutes ahead, during the final time trial – hugely increased expectations in Spain concerning Indurain's chances of winning the Tour, too.

 He had no problems doing that either, taking his second straight Tour de France in even more confident style than the first.

-That was still to come.
+That was more still to come.
 Indurain's main concern immediately prior to the race was just getting there.
-Following the one-day Giro dell’Appennino he flew by helicopter to reconnoitre the Giro's potentially decisive third-week 55km Sestriere uphill time trial.
-Sestriere was, in 1992, the scene of a devastating long-distance attack on Indurain by Chiappucci in the Tour.
+Following the one-day Giro dell’Appennino, he flew by helicopter to reconnoitre the Giro's potentially decisive third-week 55km Sestriere uphill time trial.
+Sestriere was, in 1992, the scene of a devastating long-distance attack on Indurain by Chiappucci at the Tour.

-Now it was causing him problems in a different way with a major Alpine storm making a flight to the Giro start at Elba impossible.
+Now it was causing Indurain problems in a different way with a major Alpine storm making a flight to the Giro start at Elba impossible.

-Eventually Indurain made it to Elba using a rather unglamourous means of transport: he hitched a ride in the Banesto team lorry, travelling over from Spain with two mechanics, then reached Elba by ferry just one day before the race start.
+Eventually the Spanish rider made it to Elba using a rather unglamourous means of transport: he hitched a ride in the Banesto team lorry, travelling over from Spain with two mechanics, then reached Elba by ferry just one day before the race start.

 "I almost thought we wouldn't make it," he commented.

-The Spaniard duly once more took over the lead on stage 14 to Corvara, an extremely tough 245-kilometre mountain stage with five classified climbs.
-The Spaniard shredded the field on the Marmolada – squeezing his rivals down to a bare three or four – and when Chiappucci attacked he followed him to the line.
+The Spaniard duly took over the lead once more on stage 14 to Corvara – an extremely tough 245-kilometre mountain stage with five classified climbs.
+He shredded the field on the Marmolada – squeezing his rivals down to a bare three or four – and when Chiappucci attacked, he followed him to the line.
 Chiappucci took the stage but Indurain got the top prize.

-As it was Indurain lost 36 but the final overall difference between himself and Ugrumov of 58 seconds made it clear how close the final gap had been.
+As it was Indurain lost 36, but the final overall difference between him and Ugrumov of 58 seconds made it clear how close the final gap had been.
 Echavarri was fined a hefty 24,500 pesetas for his driving (£140, or about £260 today) but said he was not bothered, given how close Indurain was to winning and the imminent celebrations.

 As Echavarri put it, "It's not important.
 Soon I'm going to spend more on champagne."
 He was right, and had even more reason to celebrate when Indurain claimed his third straight Tour that July.

-Indurain himself knew, "from the start of each year that I'd be going for the double but the Giro wasn't ever my main objective.
+Indurain himself knew that "from the start of each year that I'd be going for the double, but the Giro wasn't ever my main objective.
 It was all about the Tour.
 If I did a good Giro, well, that was a bonus."

-As for the long-term physical effects of a Giro-Tour – and Contador should take note to this – "They don't just last a few months, they go right the way through to the next season.
+As for the long-term physical effects of a Giro-Tour: "They don't just last a few months; they go right the way through to the next season.
 I was still tired in 1993 when I did the Giro, and the Giro was much more difficult for that reason, from having raced so hard in 1992 and doing a double back then."